 [Related: The Actual Pros And Cons Of The Paleo Diet]

 Best Overall Apple Cider Vinegar

 Perhaps the most widespread apple cider vinegar is indeed the best, ticking just about every box you could ask for: it’s USDA-certified organic, raw, kosher, and non-GMO.
-It also comes with plenty of the “mother,” strands of proteins and bacteria that may add to the healthful properties.
-The packaging is simple and the bottle easy to pour, so you can easily make marinades, dressings, or however you prefer.
+It also comes with plenty of the “mother” strands of proteins (which contain enzymes and beneficial bacteria) and bacteria that may add to the healthful properties.

 A hugely popular vinegar that's organic, non-GMO, raw, tasty, and comes with the enzyme-rich "mother."